Homeowners Insurance

 Autopay and paperless: 3–5% combined for setting up automatic payments and opting out of paper statements.

 Understanding what drives insurance pricing helps you target the discounts that will move the needle most for your specific profile.
+The Insurance Information Institute’s guide to lowering homeowners costs is a solid companion resource.

 ⚡ Pro Tip

 Call your carrier once a year and specifically ask: “What discounts am I currently receiving, and what additional discounts am I eligible for?”
-Agents have access to discount lists that aren’t shown on your statement — and a five-minute phone call can save you hundreds.
+Agents have access to discount lists that aren’t shown on your statement, and a five-minute phone call can save you hundreds.

 Watch for These Common Coverage Gaps